krglaws/MyLFS/README.md

                              These options are only available if the preceeding phases have been completed.
-They should really only be used when something broke during a build, and you don't want to start from the beginning again.
+They should really only be used when something broke during a build, and you don\'t want to start from the beginning again.

          -o|--one-off        Only build the specified phase/package.